 Known also as a fairy tale house of Dalat this is a giant tree shaped house with lots of fantasy, fairy tale sculptures and objects around.
 It is designed by Vietnamese architect who obviously found inspiration the work of Antoni Gaudi.

-It is not rare that many compare the design of the whole complex with the style of Salvador Dali and Walt Disney as well.
+It is not rare that many compare the design of the whole complex with the style likewise Salvador Dali and Walt Disney as well.

-Besides the main house that resembles a banyan tree and serves as a guesthouse with several rooms that are open for booking, there are few other smaller houses and structures around, all connected by a small and narrow corridors and passages and surrounded by little flower gardens.
+The main house that resembles a banyan tree and serves as a guesthouse.
+It has several rooms that are open for booking.
+On top of it there are few other smaller houses and structures around.
+They are all connected by a small and narrow corridors and passages.
+Lastly they all have little flower gardens surrouding them.

-Since there is no beginning nor end, no directions or order by which you should move around, you are left with only your imagination to roam around discovering new and exciting things with each step.
+Since there is no beginning nor end, no directions or order by which you should move around, you will be with your imagination to roam around.
+Be ready to discover new and exciting things with each step.

-You can easily spend 2, 3 hours exploring this extravagant place and, if that is not enough you can even book one of the 10 themed rooms inside the main building that are designed to serve as a guest house.
+You can easily spend 2, 3 hours exploring this extravagant place.
+However if that is not enough you can even book one of the 10 themed rooms inside the main building.
+We suggest rather than just visit, sleep there.

 The rooms interior as well as exterior fit perfectly in the fairy tale ambient of the whole complex so you can choose between Honeymoon Room, Termite Room, Bamboo Room, Tiger Room, Kangaroo Room, Ant Room and few others.
-The rooms are unique and authentic so you will have a feeling of living in a house of some forest animal from the fairy tale.
+The rooms are unique and authentic so you will have a feeling of living in a fairy tale.

-The price of the room is just a bit more expensive than average budget hotel room in this town but well worth it if you are into this kind of things.
+The price of the room is just a bit more expensive than average.
+It well worth the especially if you are into this kind of things.

 Since the complex is open the whole day for tourists it might not be so comfortable to rest in the room during the day or to sleep quietly during the early morning since the tourists are walking all around and even will try to enter your room out of curiosity.